Cost of Owning a Miniature Schnauzer

 Owning a Miniature Schnauzer is a significant financial commitment over their 12-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer benefits from care tailored to its physical and behavioral profile.
 The Miniature Schnauzer's reputation in the terrier group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 First-Year Expenses